A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Hybrid AGN accretion and feedback model

 \subsection{Overview of the model}

 The BH accretion and feedback subgrid model that we present here has three accretion disc states, representing qualitatively different properties of accretion discs.
 These different states, namely the thick, thin and slim disc, occur at different Eddington ratios (low, moderate and super-Eddington, respectively).
 These accretion disc states are illustrated schematically in Fig.~\ref{fig:accretion_schematic}.
 We discuss them in detail in \S~\ref{sec:accretion_states}.
+It is important to emphasize that there is no subgrid accretion disc that we evolve (i.e.~no subgrid mass or angular momentum reservoir); we instead assume that accretion occurs from large scales onto the BH instantaneously.
+However, assumptions about accretion disc properties can significantly affect mass accretion, BH spin evolution and feedback even in this simplified scenario.

 The model includes two AGN feedback modes: thermal isotropic and kinetic jets.
 The thermal isotropic mode represents the effects of winds that are adiabatically shocked on subgrid scales, as well as effects of radiation (which may couple to gas on larger than accretion disc scales).
 Both feedback modes are active in all three accretion disc states, resulting in a total of six effective feedback channels.
 In practice, we find that only three of the six channels are actually relevant for the galaxy and BH population as a whole: 1) jets at low Eddington ratios (at low redshifts), 2) jets at moderate Eddington ratios (at high redshifts), and 3) thermal feedback at moderate Eddington ratios (at all redshifts).

 In our model, BH growth can be significantly impeded by the direct effects of feedback, for two separate reasons.
 First, the feedback efficiencies can be very high and result in net mass loss by BHs.
 Second, our model assumes that subgrid accretion disc winds strip away most of the accreting material at low and super-Eddington accretion rates, which we represent using an accretion efficiency parameter that quantifies this mass loss.
 This parameter relates the accretion rate onto a subgrid accretion disc to the accretion rate through the BH event horizon.
 The BH mass evolution and various accretion rates related to the above are discussed in \S~\ref{sec:accretion_rates}.